 Once you have qualified as a controller or specialist, you may apply for positions in other locations as they become available under the provisions of collective agreements.
 This can include the staffing of positions through a seniority bid process.

 Canada’s air navigation system operates 24 hours a day, seven days a week, 365 days a year; work hours are shift-based.
 There are a variety of shift formulas, such as 6 days on 3 days off for example, with morning, evening and night shifts.
 This is not your typical 9-to-5 workplace, which means you may find the flexibility to do things a traditional schedule would not allow for.

 When can I expect to start getting paid?

-After you successfully complete your initial training program, you will begin on-the-job training.
-At that point, you will begin to earn a salary of approximately $33,400 to $38,900 per year.
+You’ll start to receive a student allowance of $30,000 per year as soon as you begin your training.
+After you successfully complete the first phase of training, you will begin on-the-job training.
+At that point, you will become an employee of NAV CANADA and you will earn a student training salary of approximately $35,000 to $40,700 per year.
 Your salary increases significantly once you’re fully qualified.

 What are my prospects for advancement within NAV CANADA?

 We encourage career-long learning and advancement and promote regularly from within.
 You’ll have opportunities to move into management, take on special projects, become an instructor, or move to other parts of Canada.